emmanuellaanggi/project_mobile_kelompok_excelsior/README.md

 This Application used Flutter, configured in only android for the firebase and the data all stored to Firebase's Firestore, managed with localhost website, some function imported from Firebase.

-Documentation is provided (once it's finished)
+Documentation included wireframes from low and high fidelity, screenshots, function documentation, and task division are provided (once it's finished)

 Thank You!